bokkypoobah/OrbsStakingContractAudit/audit/README.md

 ## Scope And Methodology

-This audit is into the technical aspects of the staking smart contract.
+This audit is into the technical aspects of the staking contract.
 The code was [reviewed](#code-review) and a [testing suite](#testing) was built (separate from the developer's testing suite) and executed.
 This audit does not guarantee that the code is bug-free, but intends to highlight any areas of weaknesses.

 <br />